-As at December 31, 2016 the Organization had 37 branches operating in Armenia (December 31, 2015: 36 branches).
+As at December 31, 2017 the Organization had 38 branches operating in Armenia (December 31, 2016: 37 branches).

-The founder and ultimate controlling party of the Organization is FINCA International Inc., a network of microfinance institutions based in Washington, D.C., with affiliates/subsidiaries operating in 21 countries around the world.
-In 2011 FINCA International Inc. transferred 100% of the issued shares (136,472 shares) of the Organization to FINCA Microfinance Coöperatief U.A. (a cooperative with exclusion on liability, having its official seat in Amsterdam, the Netherlands) as a member contribution to the Cooperative.
+The founder of FINCA UCO CJSC is FINCA International, Inc., a tax-exempt not-for-profit corporation incorporated and existing under the laws of the state of New York.
+In 2011 FINCA International, Inc. transferred 100% of issued shares (136,472 shares) of the Organization to FINCA Microfinance Coöperatief U.A. (a cooperative with exclusion on liability, having its official seat in Amsterdam, the Netherlands) as a member contribution to the Cooperative.

-As of December 31, 2016, the members of the Cooperative were:
+As of December 31, 2017, the members of the Cooperative were:

-- 1. FINCA MICROFINANCE HOLDING COMPANY LLC, a limited liability company registered under the laws of the State of Delaware, United States of America and having its registered address at 2711 Centerville Road, Suite 400, Wilmington, Delaware 19808, United States of America.
+- FINCA MICROFINANCE HOLDING COMPANY LLC, a limited liability company registered under the laws of the State of Delaware, United States of America and having its registered address at 2711 Centerville Road, Suite 400, Wilmington, Delaware 19808, United States of America.
 FINCA MICROFINANCE HOLDING COMPANY LLC holds 99 voting rights as a Member A and 1 voting right as a Member B of the Cooperative. - 2.
 FINCA INTERNATIONAL LLC, a limited liability company registered under the laws of the State of Maryland, United States of America and having its registered address at 11 East Chase Street, Baltimore, Maryland 21202, United States of America.
-FINCA INTERNATIONAL LLC holds 1 voting right as a Member B of the Cooperative.
+FINCA INTERNATIONAL LLC holds 1% voting right of the Cooperative.

-As at December 31, 2016 and 2015 the following shareholders owned FINCA MICROFINANCE HOLDING COMPANY LLC:
+As at December 31, 2017 and 2016 the following shareholders owned FINCA MICROFINANCE HOLDING COMPANY LLC:

-December 31,2016 December 31,2015
+December December

+31,2017 31,2016

-First level shareholders/ holders of the issued share · · · · · · · · · · · · · · · · · · ·
+First level shareholders/ holders of the issued share capital:

-capital:

-FINCA International LLC 62.64% 62.64%
+FINCA International LLC 62.93% 62.93%

-International Finance Corporation 14.38% 14.38%
+International Finance Corporation 14.27% 14.27%

-KfW 8.94% 8.94%
+KfW 8.87% 8.87%

-Nederlandse Financierings Maatschappij voor
+Nederlandse Financierings Maatschappij voor Ontwikkelingslanden N.V.
+7.25% 7.25%

-Ontwikkelingslanden N.V.
-7.30% 7.30%

-Credit Suisse Microfinance Fund Management Company 2.98% 2.98%
+Credit Suisse Microfinance Fund Management Company 2.96% 2.96%

-ASN-NOVIB FONDS 1.68% 1.68%
+ASN-NOVIB FONDS 1.67% 1.67%

 Triodos Custody B.V.
-1.04% 1.04%
+1.03% 1.03%

-Triodos SICAV II 1.04% 1.04%
+Triodos SICAV II 1.03% 1.03%

 Total 100.00% 100.00%

 FINCA International Inc. is a not-for-profit corporation under the laws of the United State of America and as such, its Members hold no ownership in the Organization and have no economic rights.
-As at December 31, 2016 the Members of FINCA International, Inc. are as follows: Rupert Scofield, John Hatch, Robert Hatch and Richard Williamson.
+As at December 31, 2017 the Members of FINCA International, Inc. are as follows: Rupert Scofield, John Hatch, Robert Hatch and Richard Williamson.
 FINCA International Inc. produces publicly available financial statements.

 The purpose of FINCA is to "Help the poor help themselves".
 FINCA believes that world hunger and poverty cannot be cured simply by food handouts and grants but can be permanently affected by self-help and self-sufficiency of the poor.
-FINCA provides self-help opportunity by establishing community revolving loan funds, or "village banks", in impoverished communities through affiliated organizations ("affiliates").
+FINCA provides low-income people around the world the tools they need to succeed, by offering responsible financial services, such as small loans or savings accounts; by reaching people in remote communities using technology like mobile phones and tablets; and by providing access to life-enhancing products.
+FINCA operates in communities through affiliated organizations ("affiliates").

-Notes to the Financial Statements for the Year Ended December 31, 2016 (In US Dollars, unless otherwise stated)
+Notes to the Financial Statements for the Year Ended December 31, 2017 (continued) (In US Dollars, unless otherwise stated)